patrickvonplaten/bigbird-intuition/README.md

 Some of the main question when working with normal attention matrix, are following:

 * Do all the tokens need to attend every other token or just few tokens?
-* Why not compute attention over only those tokens that are important?
+* Why not compute attention oeuver only those tokens that are important?
 * How to decide what tokens are important?

 ---